lucymait/Nutrifix/README.md

 - We also mapped over the tags in this.state to render the tags below the hero.

 ### Getting the recipes from the back-end API

+- We used Axios to get the data from the backend and stored it in the state as an empty array.

 ```js
 componentDidMount() {
     axios.get('/api/recipes')
       .then((res) => this.setState({ recipeList: res.data, filteredRecipes: res.data }))
   }
 ```
-- We used Axios to get the data from the backend and stored it in the state as an empty array.

 ### Rendering Recipes

+- To display the recipes on the page we used a CDN called Bulma.
+This proved to be quite useful in terms of time efiiciency as we could use preset SCSS classes rather than styling the whole page manually.
+- We mapped over the recipes to display them (similar to the tags).

 ``` js
 <div className="container">
           <div className="columns is-multiline">